redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-4" class="font-mono">Polishing</span>

 Redwood's component-development workflow starts with Storybook.
 Being able to develop your components in isolation without ever starting the dev server is a real game-changer.
-Redwood even generates mock data for your Cells so you can iterate on all four of your component states.
+Redwood even generates mock data for your Cells so you can iterate on all of your component states!

 [Storybook • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/8)